FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ![minimization](img/minimization.png)

-When X is a set of id or time dummies, this corresponds to a PCA with missing values.
+When X is a set of id or time dummies, this corresponds to apPrincipal component analysis with missing values as described in Ilin, Raiko .
 When X is a general set of regressors, this corresponds to a model with interactive fixed effects as described in Bai (2009).

 ## Syntax